gubbilabs/project-ashoka/README.md

 # Contents
 1) Metadata: The abstract of the data file.
 It has description of all the variables given under description of individual files.
 2) Protocol: This is a generalized protocol so that anyone can replicate this in India.
-3) The data files: It has three sheets and is the final version which will be updated each year.
+3) The data files are in CSV format.
+At present there are three files:
+    a) Long-term transects
+    b) Fergusson College - Botanical Garden (FCBG)
+    c) Fergusson College - Central Garden

 # License
 The data is licensed under a Creative Commons license, CC BY-NC 4.0 https://creativecommons.org/licenses/by-nc/4.0/.